Cleveland Monsters: Media

 Over 20 Monsters games will be televised on Rock Entertainment Sports Network (RESN), which is carried on sister stations WTCL-LD in Cleveland, WOHZ-CD in Canton, and W28FG-D in Akron - all on channel 22, with several of those games also simulcast on sister station and RESN affiliate WUAB channel 43.

 The broadcast team consists of play-by-play broadcaster Tony Brown and former Cleveland Lumberjacks player and current Monsters vice president Jock Callander as analyst.
 All televised games are also simulcast on the radio.

 Mascot and entertainment

 The Monsters' official mascot is a seagull character named "Sullivan C. Goal" (aka "Sully").
 Also featured are the "Monsters Hockey Girls" cheerleaders.
-In March 2023, the Monsters unveiled "The Modelo Experience" which allows fans the opportunity to take ride on a custom made "fanboni" built by Cleveland Power and Performance.
+In March 2023, the Monsters unveiled "The Modelo Experience" which allows fans the opportunity to take ride on a custom made "fanboni"(the Modelo Fan Cruiser) built by Cleveland Power and Performance.

+In 2025, the Monsters renamed themselves Cleveland Pierogis for a weekend with back-to-back games against the Wilkes-Barre/Scranton Penguins, wearing a shirt with a skating Pierogi in the colors of the flag of Poland.
+Cleveland has a well-known Polish-American community and had the first documented pierogi sale in North America in 1928.